TryGhost/docs/content/concepts/security.md

 ### XSS prevention

-Ghost uses safe/escaped stringa used everywhere, including and especially in all custom Handlebars helpers used in [Ghost Themes](/api/handlebars-themes/)
+Ghost uses safe/escaped strings used everywhere, including and especially in all custom Handlebars helpers used in [Ghost Themes](/api/handlebars-themes/)

 ### Dependency management